captain-danjou/EmailSender/README.md

 }

 I've been using JangoSMTP as my SMTP relay.
-I've set-up a trial account (config is all in the SessionWrapperFactory class), which should be good for the next 30 days (from 05/02/2017).
+I've set-up a trial account (config is all in the SessionWrapperFactory class), which should be good for the next 30 days (unti 07/03/2017).

 Improvements: